garySiladi/webpractice/README.md

-# Practice for JS Dev
+# Practice for web dev

-Boostrapped project
+Base project

 ## Prepare the project: